Stanley Maude: Early life

-Maude was born in Gibraltar, the youngest son of General Sir Frederick Francis Maude, who had been awarded the Victoria Cross in 1855 during the Crimean War, and of Catherine Mary, née Bisshopp, daughter of Very Reverend Sir George Bisshopp, 8th Baronet, Dean of Lismore.
+Maude was born in Gibraltar, the youngest son of General Sir Frederick Francis Maude, who had been awarded the Victoria Cross in 1855 during the Crimean War, and of Catherine Mary, née Bisshopp, daughter of Very Reverend Sir George Bisshopp, 9th Baronet, Dean of Lismore.
 The Maude family claimed descent from Eustace de Montaut, who came over to England during the Norman Conquest.

 Maude attended St Michael's School, Aldis House, Slough, and Eton College, where he was elected to Pop.
 After attending a crammer, he entered the Royal Military College, Sandhurst.
 He graduated in 1883 and was commissioned into the Coldstream Guards in February 1884.

 Early service

 Maude first saw active service in Egypt from March to September 1885, where he was awarded the Egyptian Medal and the Khedive's Egyptian Star.
+In March 1888 he was appointed an adjutant.
 While attending the Staff College, Camberley from 1895 to 1896, he was promoted to captain on 28 August 1895.

-He was promoted again, this time to major, on 5 February 1899, and next saw service during the Second Boer War, where he served from January 1900 to March 1901; and for which he was mentioned in Despatches (10 September 1901), was appointed a Companion of the Distinguished Service Order (DSO) and received the Queen's South Africa Medal.
+He was promoted again, this time to major, on 5 February 1899, and next saw service during the Second Boer War, where he served from January 1900 to March 1901; and for which he was mentioned in dispatches (10 September 1901), was appointed a Companion of the Distinguished Service Order (DSO) and received the Queen's South Africa Medal.

 In May 1901, he was appointed military secretary to the Earl of Minto, Governor-General of Canada, in which capacity he accompanied the Duke and Duchess of Cornwall and York (later King George V and Queen Mary) on their Royal Tour of Canada in September and October 1901.
 During this trip Maude joined the Duke of York and Lord Minto on a duck hunt at Delta Marsh, Manitoba, and for his services administering the tour he was appointed a Companion of the Order of St Michael and St George (CMG) in October 1901.
 He served on the staff of the Governor-General until Lord Minto stepped down in 1904, when he returned to Britain to become second-in-command at the Coldstream Guards.
-He then joined the General Staff, was promoted to lieutenant-colonel in 1907 and colonel in 1911.
+He then joined the general staff, was promoted to lieutenant colonel in June 1907 and in April 1909 became an assistant director at the War Office.

+Raised to colonel while serving in this role in July 1911, in April 1912 he succeeded Colonel Walter Doran as GSO1 of the 5th Division, a post he held until February 1914 when he returned to the War Office as a GSO1, taking over from Colonel Aylmer Hunter-Weston.